cncf/glossary/content/en/stateful_apps.md

 category: concept
 ---

-In a Kubernetes environment, stateful applications store state information generated from requests.
-To run, all pods within a stateful container must have a local volume of persistent storage.
-By contrast, stateless applications are containerized microservices that have a single function or service.
-They leverage a server to process requests, but the server doesn’t retain state information between requests, and different requests can be processed by different servers.
-They don’t require storage to run, because they don’t retain any data.
+## What it is

+When we speak of stateful (and stateless) apps, state refers to any data the app needs to store to function as designed.
+Any kind of online shop that remembers your cart is a stateful app for example.

+## Problem it addresses

-Stateless applications tackle the problem of resiliency, because different pods across a cluster can work independently, with multiple requests coming to them at the same time.
-If there’s a problem, you can easily restart the application, and it will return to its initial state with little or no downtime.
-As such, the benefits of stateless applications include resiliency, elasticity, and high availability.
-However, most applications we use today are at least partly stateful, as they store things like preferences and settings to improve the user experience.
+Using an app generally requires multiple requests.
+For example, when online banking, you'll authenticate yourself by entering your password (request #1), then you may transfer money to a friend (request #2), and finally, you'll want to view transfer details (request #3).
+To function correctly, each step has to remember the previous ones, and the bank needs to remember the state of everyone’s accounts.
+Today, most applications we use are at least partly stateful, as they store things like preferences and settings to improve the user experience.

-Depending on what application you’re deploying, you may choose to use either stateful or stateless.
-Stateless containers are easier to deploy, and you don’t need to worry about saving container data on persistent storage volumes.
-You also don't have to worry about backing up the data.
-However, if your application needs to retain state information to do what it’s supposed to do, stateful is the only option.
-If you choose stateful, make sure you have a Kubernetes-native backup solution to prevent accidental data loss or corruption.
+## How it helps

+There are several ways to store state for a stateful application.
+The simplest is to hold the state in memory and not persist it anywhere.
+The problem with that is, whenever the application has to be restartet, all state is lost.
+In order to prevent that, state is persisted either locally (on disk) or in database systems.